Nielsbishere/core/docs/ogc.md

 g.use(shader);
 ```

+Whenever the shader itself or any of the dependencies (included files) update, the shader will automatically be rebuilt when you run the baker (or if the app project rebuilds).
+This also happens if the output files don't exist yet.

 #### Runtime

 If you want to compile a shader at runtime, you can do it using the following code: